 Basic tips for growing wildflowers

-An ideal time to grow is in the spring when rainfall is anticipated, and frost is over.
-To plant, choose an area that gets lots of suns and makes sure the soil is loose, moist, and free of any weeds or undesirable plants.
-You might want a small space or more significant area for a meadow.
-A little seed goes a long way, so spread them moderately.
+An ideal time to grow is in the spring when rainfall is anticipated and frost is over.
+To plant, choose an area that gets lots of sun and makes sure the soil is loose, moist, and free of any weeds or undesirable plants.
+You might want a small space or a more significant area for a meadow.
+A tiny seed goes a long way, so spread them moderately.
 Plant the seeds no thicker than 1/4 inch.
-Fertilizer is not recommended, flowers will sprout soon.
+Fertilizer is not recommended.
+Flowers will sprout soon.

 Choose the seeds that is best for you

 There are different types of seeds you can choose from.
 Most will be annuals-they are born quickly, drop seeds, and die off.
 The seeds that fell will typically grow next spring.
 Perennials have a root system and can last years, even decades, but they take longer to develop.
 Third are biennials, which are less frequent, which complete their life cycle in two years.